tigera-solutions/tigera-eks-workshop/README.md

   - most common environments are Cloud9, Mac OS, Linux, Windows WSL2
 - Git

->This workshop has been designed to use [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html) instance as a work environment.
-If you're familiar with the tools listed in prerequisites section, feel free to use a work environment of your choosing.
+>This workshop has been designed to use [AWS Cloud9](https://docs.aws.amazon.com/cloud9/latest/user-guide/tutorial.html) instance as a workspace environment.
+If you're familiar with the tools listed in prerequisites section, feel free to use a workspace environment you are most comfortable with.

 ## Modules